 Did you know there are more jeans in the world than people?
 In fact, according to Newsweek, five billion pairs are produced annually.
 It was precisely this realisation that led Anna Foster to create E.L.V.
-Denim, the contemporary jean brand that manufactures all of its product from upcycled denim, right here in London.
+Denim, the contemporary jeans brand that manufactures all of its products from upcycled denim right here in London.

 "E.L.V.
-Demin was born from a desire to create something beautiful from things that are no longer wanted and discarded," explained the designer, who has instilled a zero-waste ethos in her company.
-(Even the brand's leather labels are made from discarded off-cuts).
+Denim was born from a desire to create something beautiful from things that are no longer wanted and discarded," explained the designer, who has instilled a zero-waste ethos in her company.
+(Even the brand's leather labels are made from discarded offcuts.)
 So why does Foster think Secondhand September is so important?
-"The consumer has the power, and if they make those choices to shop consciously, all businesses that don’t adhere to environmental and social values will have to change to survive– that’s the dream."
+"The consumer has the power, and if they make those choices to shop consciously, all businesses that don't adhere to environmental and social values will have to change to survive—that’s the dream," she said.

 Shop E.L.V.
 Denim:

-Created in North East England, Dipwood Studio lovingly makes its pieces from vintage linen (some of which still features its original, delicate embroidery) or deadstock fabric.
-The brand's founder Abigail Nicholson was originally purchasing new linen but then had a change of heart.
-"When I started to think about my responsibility to the environment and what I wanted my brand to stand for I started to think about no longer using new fabrics.
+Created in North East England, Dipwood Studio lovingly makes its pieces from vintage linen (some of which still features its original delicate embroidery) or deadstock fabric.
+The brand's founder, Abigail Nicholson, was originally purchasing new linen but then had a change of heart.
+"When I started to think about my responsibility to the environment and what I wanted my brand to stand for, I started to think about no longer using new fabrics.
 I wondered could I find vintage linens and started to source these beautiful French antique bed linens," she explained.
-"Linen is also really good for dyeing so I will dye indigo, or black or using local plants I have foraged."
+"Linen is also really good for dyeing, so I will dye indigo or black using local plants I have foraged."

-Releasing seasonal collections, which tend to sell out quite quickly, each of Dipwood Studio's pieces contains its own unique history, which is something the designer aims to honour.
-"There's such a history to the pieces I always like to have a moment of respect and thanks to whoever had worked on the production of the linen in the past."
+Releasing seasonal collections (which tend to sell out quite quickly), each of Dipwood Studio's pieces contains its own unique history, which is something the designer aims to honour.
+"There's such a history to the pieces.
+I always like to have a moment of respect and thanks to whoever had worked on the production of the linen in the past," she said.